webtoknow/fx-trading-app/Week_06/Exercise/README.md

 ## Exercise 2 - Install and use JSON Server

-Because we do not have a backend server and a link to a real database at this moment, we will simulate having some data using JSON Server.
+Because we do not have a backend server and a link to a real database at this moment, we will simulate having some data using *JSON Server*.

 The first step is to install it (globally), using the following command: